 When harvesting hot peppers, use gloves or wash your hands immediately after picking the fruit.
 Do not touch your eyes or mouth after harvesting or the capsaicin oil, which is probably on your hands, will undoubtedly burn you.

 Pepper Plants After Harvest

-Peppers can be stored in the refrigerator for 7-10 days or at 45 degrees F. (7 C.) with an 85-90 percent relative humidity.
-Make them into salsas, add them to soups or salads, roast them, stuff them, dry them or pickle them.
-You can also wash, cut and freeze peppers for future use.
+Peppers can be stored in the refrigerator for seven to ten days or at 45 degrees F. (7 C.) with an 85 to 90 percent relative humidity.
+Make them into salsas, add them to soups or salads, roast them, stuff them, dry them, or pickle them.
+You can also wash, cut, and freeze peppers for future use.

 Once the pepper plant has been harvested in most areas, it is finished for the season and the plant will die back during the late fall.
 In regions with year-round warm temps, however, the pepper may continue to produce, just as it does in the tropical regions of its origin.